 Ideally, your value proposition is something unique about your company or service other companies in your industry do not boast.
-If this is not possible, create an enticing aspect about your company that sets you apart from your rivals.
+If is not possible, create an enticing aspect about your company that sets you apart from your rivals.

 A compelling value proposition piques the interest of a customer.
 It should differentiate you from your competitors and strike an emotional chord with the right customers for you.